Submit Article

 What Were the Facts of This Case?

-The accused, Took Leng How, worked as a vegetable packer at a shop located within Pasir Panjang Wholesale Centre.
-The child’s mother, Huang Shuying, also worked part-time at the same shop.
-At the relevant time, both mother and child lived with other Chinese nationals in an apartment within the Wholesale Centre.
-On 27 September 2004, Huang Shuying left for China and left the deceased in the care of a housemate, Li Xiu Qin (“Li”).
-The child was last seen alive by her mother on that date.
+The accused, Took Leng How, was employed as a vegetable packer at a shop located within the Pasir Panjang Wholesale Centre.
+The deceased, eight-year-old Huang Na, was the daughter of a Chinese national who also worked part-time at the same shop.
+Both the mother and the child resided in an apartment located within the Wholesale Centre complex.

 How Did the Court Analyse the Issues?